badayvedat/badayvedat.github.io/pages/resume.md

 Lecturer and Question Writer, November 2019 - June 2021

 - HUPROG is the **biggest competitive programming contest in Turkey**, the first and only competitive programming contest of Hacettepe University.
-- Gave lectures on data structures and algorithms to new members.
+- Gave lectures on data structures and algorithms to new members, prepared questions for programming contests and mentored the new members.
-- Prepared questions for programming contests.
-- Mentored new members.

 ### Hacettepe University (BBM202/204 Algorithms Course) <br>
 Undergraduate Teaching Assistant, February 2021 - May 2022

-- Collaborated with teaching assistants and course lecturer to improve the course laboratory.
+- Worked in collaboration with undergraduate, and graduate teaching assistants, and course lecturers to identify and improve the course laboratory.
-- Designed challenging algorithm problems to improve students' problem-solving skills.
+- Designed challenging algorithm problems to improve students' problem-solving skills and measure the course's success.